Why Network Segmentation Projects Fail: Limitations

 \section{Limitations}

 The findings in this study are based on practitioner survey responses and are therefore subject to common limitations of survey-based research.
 Survey respondents may not fully represent all organizations or roles involved in segmentation projects, and practitioners with stronger experiences or opinions may be more likely to respond.
-The survey captures practitioner perceptions using a limited number of items, which necessarily provide a simplified view of complex organizational and technical issues.
-Responses also reflect individual perspectives and retrospective judgment, which may be influenced by role, experience, or organizational context.
-In addition, because segmentation practices and constraints vary across industries, organization sizes, and technology environments, the identified patterns should be interpreted as broadly indicative rather than universally applicable to all segmentation deployments.
+The survey captures practitioner perceptions using a limited number of items, which necessarily provide a simplified view of complex organizational and technical issues, and answering additional questions at finer granularity would require designing and fielding a separate survey.
+Responses also reflect individual perspectives and retrospective judgment, which may be influenced by role, experience, or organizational context, and each project is described by a single respondent rather than corroborated by a second team member or an independent project artifact.
+The anonymized panel through which the survey was fielded (Appendix~\ref{sec:survey_admin}) means that no respondent-identifying information reached the author, so validating individual project descriptions against additional informants or artifacts was not possible by design.
+Multi-informant or artifact-based validation is a worthwhile direction for future work, though it would require a fundamentally different study design that trades away the respondent anonymity on which panel-based surveys of this kind depend.
+In addition, because segmentation practices and constraints vary across industries, organization sizes, and technology environments, the identified patterns should be interpreted as broadly indicative rather than universally applicable to all segmentation deployments (also see Appendix~\ref{sec:generalizability}).

 The clustering results further depend on how failure factors were defined and measured.
 Failure factors were represented using twelve Likert-scale survey questions based on prior research and industry reports.
 This focused set of questions supports interpretability, but different question formulations or additional failure factors could lead to different clustering results.
 Accordingly, the identified clusters should be viewed as patterns within the chosen set of failure factors rather than as a complete or authoritative explanation of why segmentation projects fail.